LorenzoMauri/LorenzoMauri/README.md

-# About me
+## About me
-Hey there, I'm Lorenzo.
-Welcome to my github profile 😃
+Hello, I'm Lorenzo.
+Welcome to my github profile.

-It's a pleasure introducing myself.
-I am a passionate student and worker focused on AI algorithms.
-I'm attending a Data Science Master Degree at the University of Milan-Bicocca and working as a Data Analyst at a company based in Lecco.
+:technologist: I am a Data analyst and a passionate Data Science student focused on ML and Deep Learnig algorithms and techniques.

+:books: *Data Science MSc, Università degli studi di Milano-Bicocca, Italy*

+:round_pushpin: *Milan, Italy*

-# Contact me
+## Contact me
-You can send me a message at lorenzo.mauri858@gmail.com
+:inbox_tray: You can send me a message at lorenzo.mauri858@gmail.com